What Is The Function Of Hair Shaft? | Vital Hair Facts

 What Is The Sensory Role of The Hair Shaft?

 Although the hair shaft itself has no nerve endings, it plays an indirect sensory role.
-Movements or pressure on the hair shaft stimulate nerve receptors in the follicle, sending signals to the brain that alert you to touch or nearby threats.
+Movements or pressure on the hair shaft stimulate nerve receptors in the follicle, sending signals to the brain that alert you to touch or nearby disturbances.

 What Is The Structure of The Hair Shaft and How Does It Relate to Its Function?